seandewar/brainfuck.nvim/README.md

 " Default is 30KB.
 The VM's cursor wraps around if it goes out-of-bounds.
 :BrainfuckSource file.bf memory_size=100

-" Source file.bf and compile it into a Lua program.
+" Source file.bf without compiling it, interpreting the code instead.
-" Compiled programs generally run a lot faster than interpreted programs, " especially if your Neovim is built with LuaJIT support.
+" By default, sourced brainfuck programs are compiled to Lua programs, which " typically run faster than using the interpreter.
+:BrainfuckSource file.bf compile=false

+" Transpile file.bf to Lua without running it.
+Open the result in a new buffer.
-:BrainfuckSource file.bf compile=true
+:BrainfuckSource file.bf compile=false transpile=true
 ```

-Brainfuck programs can also be interrupted at any time by pressing `<C-c>`.
+Brainfuck programs can also be interrupted by pressing `<C-c>`.
-In compiled programs, interrupts are only checked for at the end of loops.

 ## Where can I find some Brainfuck programs?